opvious/register-specification-action/README.md

 If true, specifications will only be validated (and not registered).
 Defaults to false.

-### `api-endpoint`
+### `domain`

-Opvious API endpoint.
-You should only need to set this if you are using a self-hosted Opvious cluster.
-Defaults to https://api.beta.opvious.io.
+Opvious platform domain.
+You should only need to set this if you are using a self-hosted cluster.
+Defaults to the default production endpoint.

 ## Example usage